DavidChuhongWang/DavidChuhongWang/README.md

 ### ✅ About Me

 I'm a dedicated software engineer committed to building intuitive and impactful products that address real-world problems.
-I am deeply involved in local and remote software communities, exposed to the forefront technologies and frameworks.
+I am deeply involved in local and remote software communities, exposing myself to the forefront technologies and frameworks.

 ### 🚀 Professional Experience